AICPA Survey: Many Baby Boomers See Retirement Delayed At Least 4 Years - Retirement postponed despite re-surging confidence in markets.

 "These survey results show optimism tinged with some caution," said Lyle K. Benson, president of L.K.
 Benson & Co. and member of the AICPA's Personal Financial Planning executive committee.
 "Having weathered the economic storm, clients are turning to CPA financial planners to help make sense of the new reality and get back on track toward their financial and personal goals."

 Methodology - The online survey was conducted between January 12 and February 1, and made available only to members of the AICPA's Personal Financial Planning practice section.
 There were 372 responses.
 The confidence rate is 95 percent, with a margin of error of plus or minus 5 percentage points.

 About AICPA - The American Institute of Certified Public Accountants (www.aicpa.org) is the world's largest association representing the accounting profession, with nearly 370,000 members in 128 countries.
 AICPA members represent many areas of practice, including business and industry, public practice, government, education, and consulting; membership is also available to accounting students and CPA candidates.
 The AICPA sets ethical standards for the profession and U.S. auditing standards for audits of private companies, non-profit organizations, federal, state and local governments.
 It develops and grades the Uniform CPA Examination.

 The AICPA maintains offices in New York, Washington, DC, Durham, N.C., Ewing, N.J. and Lewisville, Texas.
 Media representatives are invited to visit the AICPA Press Center at www.aicpa.org/press

-*Press Release by American Institute of Certified Public Accountants: Disabled World makes no warranties or representations in connection therewith.
+*News Release by American Institute of Certified Public Accountants: Disabled World makes no warranties or representations in connection therewith.
+PR content may be edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.